jr-db-systems/student-practice-tracker/Sprint 4/Links to Web-App.md

 ## -Welcome Page

-There are no more pages because you can now navigate trough everything without the need of manually writing the routes
+There are no more pages because you can now navigate through everything without the need of manually writing the routes